-Several years ago, when I was taking an all-day bike ride on Memorial Day weekend, I hit another bicyclist head-on.
-We were going around a blind curve at a fair rate of speed, and I was out of my lane.
-Fortunately, the other cyclist received only minor scratches; but I made contact with his handlebars just below my helmet, breaking several bones in my face.
-I was knocked unconscious, and emergency vehicles took me to the UCLA Medical Center.
+Several years ago, when I was taking an all-day bike ride on Memorial Day weekend, I ran into another bicyclist head-on.
+We were going around a blind curve at a fair rate of speed.
+Fortunately, the other cyclist received only minor scratches; but I made contact with his handlebars just below my helmet, breaking several facial bones and my jaw.
+I was knocked unconscious, and an emergency vehicle took me to the UCLA Medical Center.

 By the time my wife arrived, I had regained consciousness, but was unable to communicate because of the tubes in my mouth.
 My wife and I were both praying.
 She talked with the doctors and called a Christian Science practitioner to pray with us and provide spiritual comfort and support.

 For three days the doctors probed, X-rayed, and tested.
 They determined that I had numerous facial fractures and that my jaw was broken in two places.
 They recommended extensive facial surgery, including the insertion of several metal plates to hold the bones in place.
 They said I needed to allow about ten days for the swelling to go down before surgery, and I was released to go home.

 I wasn’t a pretty sight.
 My family joked that I looked like a prizefighter who had just lost his fight.
 The quiet atmosphere of our home gave me the opportunity to do more focused praying.
 When I have a problem, physical, or any other, I try to listen to God to guide me to the specific ideas I need to think about, which in turn remedy the problem.

 I studied Science & Health with Key to the Scriptures, a book about spiritual healing by Mary Baker Eddy that discusses the idea that there can be no accident in God’s perfect creation.
 In this study I was reminded that God maintains His creation, including me, intact.